panzerdp/dmitripavlutin.com/content/posts/043-array-from-use-cases/index.md

 result; // => [undefined, undefined, undefined]
 ```

 The `map()` approach seems to be incorrect.
-Instead of expecting the array with three zeros, an array with 3 empty slots is created.
+Instead of the expected array with three zeros, an array with 3 empty slots is created.

 It happens because `Array(length)` creates an array having 3 empty slots (also called [sparse array](/power-up-the-array-creation-in-javascript/#21-numeric-argument-creates-sparse-array)), but `map()` method skips the iteration over these empty slots.